-Insurance fraud is the act of providing false information to an insurance company with the purposeful intent of gaining something you’re not entitled to.
-It’s also the deliberate withholding of a benefit the policyholder is entitled to based on the terms of the policy.
+Insurance fraud is the act of giving false information to an insurance company so that you can gain something you’re not entitled to.
+It’s also an insurance company withholding of a payout that the policyholder is entitled to based on the policy’s terms.

-Nearly any situation intending to gain undeserved reimbursement from an insurance company can be considered insurance fraud.
-Types of situations include:
+Nearly any situation intended to get undeserved reimbursement can be considered insurance fraud, including: